 3) Demonstrating aquaculture technologies, and provide training for fishermen and other entrepreneurs in aquaculture production methods focused on culturing Arctic surf clams.

-Below, Dr. Brian Beal explains some of DEI’s research into the culture and grow-out of Arctic surf clams.
+Below, Dr. Brian Beal explains DEI’s research on the culture and grow-out of Arctic surf clams.